sphinx-doc/sphinx/doc/ext/autosummary.rst

 --------------------------------------------------------

-The :program:`sphinx-autogen` script can be used to conveniently generate stub documentation pages for items included in :dir:`autosummary` listings.
+The :program:`sphinx-autogen` script can be used to conveniently generate stub documentation pages for items included in :rst:dir:`autosummary` listings.

 For example, the command ::

     $ sphinx-autogen -o generated *.rst

-will read all :dir:`autosummary` tables in the :file:`*.rst` files that have the ``:toctree:`` option set, and output corresponding stub pages in directory ``generated`` for all documented items.
+will read all :rst:dir:`autosummary` tables in the :file:`*.rst` files that have the ``:toctree:`` option set, and output corresponding stub pages in directory ``generated`` for all documented items.
 The generated pages by default contain text of the form::